openfaas/openfaas-cloud/docs/README.md

 * `topic` - the topic annotation is used with the event-connector pattern, if at least one event-connector is installed on the OFC installation.

+* `schedule` - the schedule annotation is used with the [cron-connector](https://github.com/zeerorg/cron-connector) function.

 ### Dashboard

 The Dashboard is optional and can be installed to visualise your functions.